-E-voting shall be open for a period of 3 days, from 26th September 9 am and end on 28th September 2022 at 5 pm.
-The board has appointed Mr. Murali Kanniyath, Practicing Company Secretary, Kannur (CP No: 7543) as scrutiniser for the e-voting process.
+E-voting shall be open for a period of 3 days, The board has appointed Mr. Murali Kanniyath, Practicing Company Secretary, Kannur (CP No: 7543) as scrutiniser for the e-voting process.

-Detailed procedure is given in the notice calling 77th Annual General Meeting and also placed on the website of the company.
+Detailed procedure is given in the notice calling 78th Annual General Meeting and also placed on the website of the company.